broxus/bridge-evm-contracts/README.md

 # Potential Funds Lock on Event Rejection in TVM to EVM Bridge

 Event rejection is essential for handling exceptional cases in the TVM to EVM bridge process, ensuring only valid transactions are processed.
 Users should double-check transaction details before burning tokens.
 Burning is irreversible, and errors can lead to permanent token loss.
-If an event is rejected, the current EverscaleEthereumBaseEvent contract does not re-mint burnt tokens.
+If an event is rejected, the current TvmEvmBaseEvent contract does not re-mint burnt tokens.
 This means rejected events will result in permanent loss of funds.

 # Potential Funds Lock on Token Burn in TVM to EVM Bridge